- Support a Student

 Relational counseling at CAPS can include you and your partner(s), friend(s), or roommate(s).
 The aim of relational counseling is to help the parties of a relationship recognize and better deal appropriately with their immediate problems and to learn better ways of relating in general.
 Relational counseling is useful for people who are experiencing problems such as repetitive arguments, feelings of distance or emptiness in the relationship, pervasive feelings of anger, resentment and or dissatisfaction, or lack of interest in affection or in a physical relationship with one another.
 If you are scheduled for your first relational counseling appointment, all parties should arrive 30 minutes early to allow time for filling out forms and for your counselor to review them prior to beginning your session.
 Email/text reminders for CAPS appointments indicate the time at which you should check in.
 The forms you'll complete include information for you to read about CAPS services, your contact information, as well as information about yourself and why you are seeking counseling.

-If you are worried about a friend or another OSU student, you can talk with a counselor at CAPS during our on-call hours, or if the situation is not urgent, schedule an appointment at the Single Session Clinic.
+If you are worried about a friend or another OSU student, you can talk with a counselor at CAPS during our on-call hours.
 The counselor can help you decide what steps make the most sense given your situation.
-Please call CAPS at 541-737-2131 for information on how to schedule a consultation.